-Our Junior Secondary vision is for every student to have a place where they can be happy and inspired so they're able to thrive and succeed at Keebra Park State High School.
+Is for every student to have a place where they can be happy and inspired so they're able to thrive and succeed at Keebra Park State High School.

-The Junior Secondary phase at Keebra Park provides students with a successful transition from primary to secondary school at Keebra Park because we offer a safe and supportive school environment.
-Students are provided with the tools to become life-long and curious learners, and independent and creative thinkers through high quality and research driven explicit teaching.
+Your student will experience a successful transition from primary to secondary school at Keebra Park because we offer a safe and supportive school environment.
+Students are provided with the tools to become life-long and curious learners, as well as independent and creative thinkers through high quality and research driven explicit teaching.
 Students will learn in engaging and collaborative classroom environments that are authentic, relevant and challenging.

 Parents and the school are partners in supporting students to develop a growth mindset that will see them pursuing and ultimately achieving their personal goals and dreams.
 The school takes a holistic approach, focusing on the diverse needs of students and fostering positive learning relationships that allow for personalised learning that maximises opportunities the school provides.

 Our goal is that every student leaves Keebra Park attaining excellence and a desire to continue to pursue excellence in areas of academia, culture and sport to be a valued individual within our community.

 Transitioning to Year 7

 Prepare for your child's transition from Primary to High School with these helpful links and downloads: